Nonprofit Excellence Awards

 - Mark Niehaus, president and executive director of Milwaukee Symphony Orchestra

-- Ed Garza, president and CEO of The Center for Veterans Issues
+- WINNER: Eduardo Garza Jr., president and CEO of The Center for Veterans Issues

 Nonprofit (Organization) of the Year: This award is given to a nonprofit organization (not an individual) in recognition for creativity and innovation in building a sustainable organization excellence in teamwork and an outstanding dedication to the organization’s mission in the community organizational excellence in management and operations. – Large (operating budget $3M and above) – Small (operating budget under $3M)

 - St. Augustine Preparatory Academy

 - African American Chamber of Commerce of Wisconsin

 Social Enterprise: This award recognizes a nonprofit organization that demonstrates creative application of the principles of social enterprise in the operation and funding of the organization.

 7:00 – 7:30 am – Registration & Networking